Is It a Good Idea to Apply for a Home Equity Loan?

-Truliant home equity options feature no closing costs in most cases.1
+Truliant home equity options enable you to refinance with no closing costs in most cases.1

 A home equity loan is a great option if you need to cover a large expense.
 The equity in your home gets you a lower rate and convenient terms.
 However, as with any loan, there are risks.
-If you’re interested in learning more, or applying for a home equity loan or line, contact Truliant today.
-We offer great rates, fast approvals and flexible terms!
+If you’re interested in learning more about our credit union home loans, contact Truliant today.
+We offer great home equity loan rates, fast approvals and flexible terms!

 (1) If an appraisal is deemed necessary, an appraisal fee will be collected at that time; total cost approximately $400-$600 and is non-refundable if the borrower does not close their home equity loan with Truliant.
 FEES IMPOSED BY THIRD PARTIES: If your home is located in SC or GA, an attorney in that state will charge approximately $250-$600 in SC and $300-$600 in GA to close your home loan.
 For SC loans, Truliant will pay up to $400 in closing cost attorney fees.
 For all states, certain third party fees are waived at loan origination.
 If your account is paid in full and closed within 24 months, you will be required to reimburse the credit union for 50% to 100% (depending on when you close the account) of the closing costs paid on your behalf upon closing your account.
 See your Home Equity Line of Credit Agreement (for home equity lines of credit) or Closing Disclosure (for home equity loans) for all fees related to this Agreement.